-The Spreehalle is part of a building complex that was built in 1910 as AEG's transformer factory by star architects such as Peter Behrens.
-It was renovated and modernized by the award-winning London-based architectural bureau FeildenCleggBradleyStudios in collaboration with the musician and photographer Bryan Adams.
-For its successful combination of history and modernity, the Spreehalle 2018 received the Otto Borst Prize for Urban Renewal and was nominated for the BDA Architecture Audience Award.
+Spreehalle is part of a building complex that was built in 1910 as AEG's transformer factory by star architects such as Peter Behrens.
+It was renovated and modernized by award-winning London-based architectural bureau FeildenCleggBradleyStudios in collaboration with musician photographer Bryan Adams.
+For its successful combination of history and modernity, Spreehalle received in 2018 the Otto Borst Prize for Urban Renewal and was nominated for the BDA Architecture Audience Award.
 Since then, the project has been featured in numerous international publications, including Wallpaper* magazine.

-In 2020, Madeleine Schwinge purchased a 160 square meter concrete shell there and commissioned the Danish architect Sigurd Larsen with the interior design.
-The design concept was jointly planned with Sigurd Larsen Design&Architecture and Madeleine Schwinge to merge her artist studio and the newly founded re:future Lab under one roof.
-It now forms a perfect unit for studio, research, office, exhibition, workshop and event zones and convincingly reflects the forward-thinking approach of the both operational areas.
+In 2020, Madeleine Schwinge acquired a 160 square meter concrete shell, commissioning Danish architect Sigurd Larsen for the interior design.
+The design concept was jointly planned with Sigurd Larsen and Madeleine Schwinge to merge her art studio and the newly founded re:future Lab under one roof.
+It now forms a perfect unit for studio, research, office, exhibitions, workshops and all sorts of unconventional events, convincingly reflecting the forward-thinking approach of the both operational areas.

 Thomas Wiuf, German-Danish Art Director and Photographer

 The re:future Lab is an institute for ultra-contemporary art and future design.
 It is an experimental multidisciplinary practice whose mission is to encourage and contaminate the social dream of a healed planet and to design sustainable futures through the prism of art.

 We cater to a wide audience willing to dive into topical issues (queer ecology, organic farming, green-tech, renewable energy, circular economy, contextual design, new materials, new habitats, microbial home).

 We are passionate about inter-connectedness, diversity, fairness, free spirits and crazy dreams.

 Apart from our own programme, our space is available for rent.